Arnol-d-Roy/Terminal_AI/ClaudeCode_Tutorial/02-LEVEL-APPRENTICE.md

 # 1. Interactive mode
 claude

-# 2. Print mode with a question (exit the interactive mode first!)
+# 2. Print mode with a question (exit interactive first!)
 claude -p "Explain recursion in one sentence"

 # 3. Check version